 Get connected with a specialist who can confirm your stage and create a treatment plan for you or a loved one.Get Help Now

 Mesothelioma is rarely diagnosed in the early stages because symptoms seldom arise that would prompt someone to get medical attention.
 The cancer has an unusually long latency period, meaning it can take decades after initial asbestos exposure before serious symptoms become noticeable.
 Stage 1 cases, in particular, often are discovered accidentally.

 Symptoms for stage 1 and 2 are mild and often resemble less serious lung conditions such as pneumonia.
-Stage 1 patients may not experience any symptoms, while those diagnosed with stage 2 may feel chest pain or have difficulty breathing as a result of tumor growth or trapped pleural fluid.
+Stage 1 patients may not experience any mesothelioma symptoms, while those diagnosed with stage 2 may feel chest pain or have difficulty breathing as a result of tumor growth or trapped pleural fluid.

 The survival difference between the first two stages isn’t as significant as the variances between stages 2, 3 and 4.
-Early-stage patients who undergo surgery usually live longer than three years, according to the research of mesothelioma specialists Dr. Raja Flores and Dr. Valeria Rusch.
+Early-stage patients who undergo surgery usually live longer than three years, according to the research of mesothelioma specialists Dr. Raja Flores and Dr. Valerie Rusch.

 Catching the cancer early is a major factor that helps people with stage 1 or 2 live much longer than people with late-stage mesothelioma.